 What Is Imagine Impact?

-Imagine Impact is a fully-funded content accelerator program that aims to cultivate and empower creative storytellers and bring the interests of creators and producers into alignment.
+Imagine Impact is a content accelerator program that aims to cultivate and empower creative storytellers and bring the interests of creators and producers into alignment.

 What happens during the Impact accelerator program?